RoderickQiu/gtwd-CS205-C-CPP/README.md

 - For `w2f` mode only:
     - `-v` or `--velocity`: play speed
         - argument is the speed od the output file
+        - a float number between 0 and 1
 - For `fe` mode (Flac meta data editing):
     - `-mv` or `--modify-vendor`: modify vendor
         - argument is the vendor string to modify